abbeyroad7/Terra-CoTs/content/World/History/Astronomy/Svalgheim/Malbolge.md

 ![[Malbolge.webp|center|640]]
 # Introduction
-Malbolge is the Cirlce of Fraud.
+Malbolge is the Circle of Fraud.

 ![[pagebreak.webp]]